 The secret is baking soda, vinegar, and dried lavender flowers!
 Place 2 cups of dried lavender into a small padded pillowcase.
 Add the baking soda and stir well until it’s evenly mixed with herbs.
 Then toss in 1/2 cup white vinegar.

 Tie up the pillowcase so all the contents are inside together, then place it into your dryer along with wet clothes when they’re finished.
 You can reuse this for several loads of laundry, just add more baking soda and vinegar.
 Don’t just stick to lavender.
 Dryer bags are a great way to use old expired spices.
 Throw in some expired cloves and orange peels or whatever other old spice you like the smell of.

 Add Baking Soda To Your Washing Machine

-Add baking soda right to the wash cycle all by itself for softer clothes and less static cling.
+Add baking soda right to the wash cycle with your laundry detergent for softer clothes and less static cling.
 It won’t hurt your clothes at all, though it can be a little abrasive and rough on delicates.
 To use baking soda in the washing machine, just toss 1/2 cup into the drum before adding clothes and detergent.